 - Prizes and Awards, such as winnings on TV or Radio Shows (Note: Gambling winnings are reported on a W-2G).

-- Payments to Crew Members by Owners or Operators of fishing boats including payments of proceeds from sale of catch
+- Payments to Crew Members by Owners or Operators of fishing boats, including payments of proceeds from the sale of the catch

 - Fish purchase paid in cash for resale.

 - Substitute dividends and tax-exempt interest payments reportable by brokers.

 - Gross proceeds paid to attorneys ($600 and over).